sergiuSsg/Weather/README.md

 Weather App

-Basic Weather App built with JavaScript/Html/Css
+Basic Weather App built with JavaScript/Html/Css and the help of API.